RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 * Greedily select the top K attention weights for node $$x_i$$, and perform a shortest path walk to generate subgraph explanation
 * Greedily select the top K attention weights for node $$x_i$$ from its subset of neighbors to generate subgraph explanation

+An example pipeline of an explanation for a node is illustrated below.

 #### IGExplainer

 ## Metrics